 So you're really good at your job, you have the perfect experience and you've written a great CV.
-This alone is not enough to secure that perfect digital marketing job (though it's a good start).
+This alone is not enough to find your way through the competitive ecommerce recruitment process and secure that perfect digital marketing job (though it's a good start).

 You need to be able to effectively communicate that experience and ability to a potential employer - the only chance you get to do this is in an interview, which usually only lasts for an hour.
 It's far from easy to come across as well as you'd like in such a short time and most people don't get too much practice.